Lakshmi1799/Devops-Jenkins-Project/README.md

 ```

 - We need to download LTS (Long Term Support) version of redhat and fedora version.
-- Access jenkins in the browser
+- Access jenkins in the browser.

 ```sh
 http://YOUR-SERVER-PUBLIC-IP:8080